Boost Wallet

 Interaction diagram

-Payment processing by using the Boost Wallet payment method requires merchant's web service, one of ecommpay interfaces, and the ecommpay payment platform, provider's the Boost Wallet technical facilities.
+Payment processing by using the Boost Wallet method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the Boost Wallet service.

 Operations support